First published: Aug 3, 2017 - Updated June 23, 2018

 Research reported in the Journal of Pain, notes that a few tablespoons of grated ginger can help ease muscle pain caused by extraneous activity.

 Add ginger to your diet by grating it over a salad or into a stir-fry.
 You can also make a soothing tea by adding one to two teaspoons of chopped ginger and simmering it in a pot of hot water for five minutes.

-These are only three of the herbs that can help with inflammation.
+These are only five of the herbs that can help with inflammation.
 They are also the easiest to obtain, use, and store.
 For these reasons, they should be part of your natural medicine arsenal.